T-34

-The T-34 is a Soviet medium tank from World War II.
+The T-34 is a medium tank from World War II.
 When introduced, its 76.2 mm (3 in) tank gun was more powerful than many of its contemporaries, and its 60-degree sloped armour provided good protection against anti-tank weapons.
 The T-34 had a profound effect on the conflict on the Eastern Front, and had a long-lasting impact on tank design.
 The tank was praised by German generals when encountered during Operation Barbarossa, although its armour and armament were surpassed later in the war.
 Its main strength was its cost and production time, meaning that German panzer forces would often fight against Soviet tank forces several times their own size.
 The T-34 was also a critical part of the mechanized divisions that formed the backbone of the deep battle strategy.

 The T-34 was the mainstay of the Soviet Red Army armoured forces throughout the war.
 Its general specifications remained nearly unchanged until early 1944, when it received a firepower upgrade with the introduction of the greatly improved T-34-85 variant.
 Its production method was continuously refined and rationalized to meet the needs of the Eastern Front, making the T-34 quicker and cheaper to produce.
 The Soviets ultimately built over 80,000 T-34s of all variants, allowing steadily greater numbers to be fielded despite the loss of tens of thousands in combat against the German Wehrmacht.

 Replacing many light and medium tanks in Red Army service, it was the most-produced tank of the war, as well as the second most-produced tank of all time (after its successor, the T-54/T-55 series).
 With 44,900 lost or damaged during the war, it also suffered the most tank losses ever.
 Its development led directly to the T-44, then the T-54 and T-55 series of tanks, which in turn evolved into the later T-62, that form the armoured core of many modern armies.
-T-34 variants were widely exported after World War II, and as recently as 2023 more than 80 T-34s were still in service.
+T-34 variants were widely exported after World War II, and as recently as 2023 more than 90 T-34s were still in service.